Skip to content

 Credit Counseling

-Work with a nonprofit counselor who negotiates reduced interest rates and creates a debt management plan (DMP).
-Best for people who can afford payments but need lower rates.
+A nonprofit counselor negotiates reduced interest rates and sets up a debt management plan.
+Good for people who can make payments but need better terms.

 Pros